obenkenobi/ministat/README.md

 	No difference proven at 95.0% confidence
 ## Performance Information
 ![](https://raw.githubusercontent.com/OrenBen-Meir/ministat/master/performance-data/graphs/Timing%20Data%20By%20Version.png)
 Above is a timing plot for each ministat version.
-The latest version is *integer-mode* if integer mode is enabled with the -i flag, otherwise the performance od *parallel_sort* is achieved.
+The latest version is *new_strtod*, *integer-mode* version in the plot describes ministat with the -i flag enabled (i.e. integer mode is enabled), it has the same performance as the -i flag for *new_strtod* as that version only affected floating point mode which is default.

 The data is timed using single column files with 4 digit integers.
 The command used by ministat for timing is:
 ```
 time ministat -q some_file.txt